Diffeomorphism groups of critical regularity: Acknowledgements

 \section{Acknowledgements}

 The authors thank J. Bowden, M. Brin, D. Calegari, \'E. Ghys, C. Gordon, N. Kang, M. Kapovich, K. Mann, Y. Minsky, M. Mj, M. Pengitore, R. Schwartz, S. Taylor, and T. Tsuboi for helpful discussions.
 We are particularly thankful to A. Navas for detailed comments on an earlier version of this paper, and for pointing out the reference~\cite{BMNR2017MZ}, which allowed us to greatly strengthen our original result.
-The first author is supported by Samsung Science and Technology Foundation (SSTF-BA3301-06).
+The authors thank an anonymous referee.
+The first author is supported by Samsung Science and Technology Foundation (SSTF-BA1301-06 and SSTF-BA1301-51).
+The first author is partially supported by a KIAS Individual Grant (MG073601) at Korea Institute for Advanced Study.
 The second author is partially supported by an Alfred P. Sloan Foundation Research Fellowship and NSF Grant DMS-1711488.

 \cprime{$'$} \soft#1{\leavevmode\setbox0=\hbox{h}\dimen7=\ht0\advance \dimen7 by-1ex \if t#1 \rlap{\raise.6\dimen7 \hbox{\kern.3ex\char'47}}#1 \else\if T#1 \rlap{\raise.5\dimen7\hbox{\kern1.3ex\char'47}}#1 \else\if d#1 \rlap{\raise.5\dimen7\hbox{\kern.9ex \char'47}}#1 \else\if D#1 \rlap{\raise.5\dimen7 \hbox{\kern1.4ex\char'47}}#1 \else\if l#1 \rlap{\raise.5\dimen7\hbox{\kern.4ex\char'47}}#1 \else\if L#1 \rlap{\raise.5\dimen7\hbox{\kern.7ex \char'47}}#1 \else\message{accent \string\soft \space #1 not defined!}#1 \fi\fi\fi\fi\fi\fi} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}